FeatureProbe/feature-probe-docs/docs/how-to/Server-Side SDKs/spring-boot-starter.md

 ---
-sidebar_position: 6
+sidebar_position: 2
 ---

-# FeatureProbe Spring Boot Starter
+# Spring Boot Starter

 Feature Probe is an open source feature management service.
 This article describes how to use the FeatureProbe SDK in a Spring Boot project.